 New opioid douses pain without being addictive or deadly in primates.
 While the opioid epidemic continues kill more than 40 American every day, researchers and health experts are frantically searching for ways to curtail use of the highly addictive, pain-quenching drugs.

 In March, the Centers for Disease Control and Prevention even released new guidelines directing doctors to simply refrain from prescribing opioids.
 But if a new study holds up, the health agency may be able to reverse course.
 According to a report in the Proceedings of the National Academy of Sciences, an opioid drug referred to as BU08028 was able to alleviate pain in a dozen monkeys just as well as other opioid painkillers, such as morphine.
-Yet, unlike every other opioid drug, BU08028 showed no signs of being addictive.
-Even at high dose—at which other opioid drugs inhibit the respiratory and cardiovascular system, which can be fatal—BU08028 was harmless.
 Why Is Everyone Freaking Out About MDMA?
 Some MDMA (Photo via) MDMA has caused something of a stir here in the US recently.

 TheDEA.org: The History of MDMA.
 Christmas Eve, 1912: The pharmaceutical company Merck files for a patent on MDMA ('ecstasy') as a precursor to a drug that they hoped would be effective in controlling bleeding.